githubexporter/github-exporter/README.md

 ## Configuration

-This exporter is setup to take input from environment variables.
+This exporter is setup to take configuration through environment variables.
 All variables are optional:

+### Targets

+All targets support arrays of values (comma delimited). e.g. "org1/repo1, org2/repo3".

+* `ORGS` If supplied, the exporter will enumerate all repositories for any organizations are processed.
-* `ORGS` If supplied, the exporter will enumerate all repositories for that organization.
-Expected in the format "org1, org2".
+* `USERS` If supplied, the exporter will enumerate all repositories for that users in a similar fashion to organisations.
-* `REPOS` If supplied, The repos you wish to monitor, expected in the format "user/repo1, user/repo2".
-Can be across different Github users/orgs.
+* `REPOS` If supplied, allows you to explicitly set the repos you wish to monitor Can be across different Github users/orgs.

-* `USERS` If supplied, the exporter will enumerate all repositories for that users.
-Expected in the format "user1, user2".
+### Authentication

+Either through environmental variables or passed in through a token file (more secure).

 * `GITHUB_TOKEN` If supplied, enables the user to supply a github authentication token that allows the API to be queried more often.
 Optional, but recommended.
 * `GITHUB_TOKEN_FILE` If supplied _instead of_ `GITHUB_TOKEN`, enables the user to supply a path to a file containing a github authentication token that allows the API to be queried more often.
 Optional, but recommended.

+### Enhanced Metrics

+* `ENHANCED_METRICS` allows you to specify additional collection of the following metrics per repository;

+- Commits
+- Releases
+- Pulls

+**Please be aware the above metrics can only be collected from the V3 API on a per repositry basis.
+As a result they are very expensive to capture and you may exceed the GitHub API rate limits if you're monitoring hundreds of repositories.**

+In order to collect any of the above, populate the `ENHANCED_METRICS` variable with a comma delimited set of metrics you wish to capture, e.g. `ENHANCED_METRICS="commits, releases, pulls"`.

+### Operating Configuration

+Likely something most users will leave as the default, feel free to override as you see fit.

 * `API_URL` Github API URL, shouldn't need to change this.
 Defaults to `https://api.github.com`
 * `LISTEN_PORT` The port you wish to run the container on, the Dockerfile defaults this to `9171`
 * `METRICS_PATH` the metrics URL path you wish to use, defaults to `/metrics`